-You will apply these skills through specific chant repertoire, e.g. the Gregorian propers, Marian antiphons, or special chants such as the Exsultet and the Christmas Proclamation.
+You will apply these skills in the singing of specific chant repertoire, e.g. the Gregorian propers, Marian antiphons, or special chants such as the Exsultet or the Christmas Proclamation.

 Students directing an ensemble will explore:

-the most appropriate chant resources for your situation
+the most appropriate chant resources for your circumstances

 ways to introduce chant within a new environment